GuildCrafts/web-development-js/_goals/401-Benchmark-Full-Stack_Web_App.md

 - [ ] See a pop-up that says: "Are you sure you want to delete {{title}}?" when clicking "delete"
 - [ ] Have the post deleted when confirming the pop-up.

-##### Stretch

-**A user should be able to:**

-- [ ] Visit city pages via pretty urls, like "/cities/san-francisco".
-- [ ] Visit user profile pages via pretty urls, like "/users/james".
-- [ ] See post content truncated to 1000 characters max, with a link to view more on a city's page.
-- [ ] See a relative published date, e.g. "2 days ago" on a city's page.

 #### Sprint 3: Validations & Authorization

 **A user should be able to:**